rushabh819/Solar-Flare-LSTM-Prototype/README.md

 ### Why this matters

 A large direct query to JSOC can fail with an out-of-memory error.
 During development, this happened when querying too much SHARP data at once, which is why this repo now uses daily chunking instead.
-That earlier failure is documented in the development logs. fileciteturn0file0

 ---